adamovsky/scaffold/CONTRIBUTING.md

 -   Do not use switch statements.
 -   Do not spread props into a component, list them out.
 -   Put any configurable variables (e.g. paths, URLs) that are not coming from CMS into .env.sample
+-   Only introduce functionality you need _now_ (not in the possible future).

 ## React